 When you have a website, there are going to be certain actions you want a visitor to take.
 If you have an online store, you’ll want them to buy something.
 If you have a portfolio, you’ll want someone to get in contact with you.

 Getting a visitor to complete an action is called a “conversion” and they are instrumental to having a successful website.
-Some industries will be more successful at converting visitors than others, but there are always ways for you to improve your conversion rate.
+Some industries will be more successful at converting visitors than others, but there are always ways for you to optimize your conversion rate.

 A good conversion rate shows that your website is succeeding at its intended purpose.